Techtonica/curriculum/roles-in-tech/technical-program-manager.md

 ### Check for Understanding

-* Are you able to manage or lead the project.
+* Are you able to manage or lead the project?
-* Can you deliver project on time.
+* Can you deliver project on time?
-* Can you Plan for problems and potential conflicts.
+* Can you Plan for problems and potential conflicts?

 ### Supplemental Materials
 - [Roles in TPM](https://www.pmi.org/learning/library/roles-responsibilities-skills-program-management-6799)